gabrieljablonski/sd-college-course-work/README.md

 ## gRPC Implementation

-The gRCP implementation used the original network protocol implemented in TCP as a baseline, applying it to the services/remote procedures model, described by [`.proto` files](src/spidServer/proto_files).
+The gRPC implementation used the original network protocol implemented in TCP as a baseline, applying it to the services/remote procedures model, described by [`.proto` files](src/spidServer/proto_files).

 ### Multiple Servers